payloadcms/payload/.github/ISSUE_TEMPLATE/BUG_REPORT.md

 <!---
 Please fork this repository and recreate your issue in the `/test/_community/` folder.
 This will help expedite the resolution time for bugs by isolating them in a simpler form.

-To learn more about how to create a reproduction fork, please see the [contributing guide](https://github.com/payloadcms/payload/blob/master/contributing.md#code).
+Please see the [issue guide](https://github.com/payloadcms/payload/blob/master/ISSUE_GUIDE.md#code) for more information.

 IMPORTANT: The goal is to isolate the problem by reducing the number of fields/collections you add to the test/_community folder.
 This folder is not meant for you to copy your project into, but to recreate the issue you are experiencing with minimal config.
 -->